AndrukhivAndriy/DevOps-BaseCamp/final.md

 SecRuleRemoveById 930100.
 SecRuleRemoveById 920170
 SecRuleRemoveById 930110

-#SecRuleRemoveById 941310

 #################################################
 .....

 **SecRuleEngine** - change to On, not DetectionOnly **SecResponseBodyAccess** - do not analyze response body

-And list of disabled rules.
+And **list of disabled rules**.
 I tern off them, becouse some modules of Wordpress will not correctly work.

 Modify file as required and save the file in a ConfigMap.